omgitsdango/compile-commands-manager/README.md

-# compile-commands-manager.nvim
+# compile-commands-manager

 ## Overview
-`compile-commands-manager.nvim` is a Neovim plugin designed to help developers manage their `compile_commands.json` file efficiently.
+`compile-commands-manager` is a Neovim plugin designed to help developers manage their `compile_commands.json` file efficiently.
 This plugin allows users to add or modify compilation commands directly from within Neovim, ensuring that all necessary defines are included for proper code highlighting and completion.

 ## Features
 - Intelligently add or modify entries in the `compile_commands.json` file.